 Two-sided Mandela Schriantara pendant set and matching earrings

-In the background, the colors of the chakras are illuminated and bright from the red base, orange, yellow, green, purple blue, and white
+In the background are the colors of the chakras from the red base, orange, yellow, green, blue and purple

 Decorated with a gilded frame that adds elegance, festiveness and sophistication to the necklace